- Archaeological Data Recovery

 Senior Architectural Historian

-Ms. Augenstein is a Senior Architectural Historian with eleven years of professional experience in cultural resource management and historic preservation planning.
+Ms. Augenstein is a Senior Architectural Historian with 15 years of professional experience in cultural resource management and historic preservation planning.
 Ms. Augenstein serves as a planner and Project Manager for multi-disciplinary projects involving environmental impact assessments and documentation, Section 106 of the National Historic Preservation Act, Chapter 254 of the Massachusetts General Laws, and related state and federal environmental laws, regulations, and guidelines affecting historic resources, including the National Environmental Protection Act (NEPA) and Massachusetts Environmental Protection Act (MEPA).
 Ms. Augenstein meets the Secretary of the Interior’s Qualifications for Architectural History.

 Ms. Augenstein has special expertise in the utilization of state and federal rehabilitation investment tax credits in Massachusetts, Connecticut, Rhode Island, New York, New Jersey and Pennsylvania, and has managed multiple historic tax credit projects for private and non-profit developers.
 Her expertise in the fields of architectural history and preservation planning, coupled with her strong professional relationships with the National Park Service and State Historic Preservation Offices, provide a unique perspective within a redevelopment team and ensures successful outcomes for historic building rehabilitation projects.